Loyal (Chris Brown song)

 "Loyal" is a song by American singer Chris Brown, released as the fourth single from his sixth studio album X (2014).
-Produced by Nic Nac and Mark Kragen, the song features American rapper Lil Wayne and another American rapper depending on a specific version: Tyga on the album version, French Montana on the East Coast version, and Too $hort on the West Coast version.
+Produced by Nic Nac and Mark Kragen, the song features American rapper Lil Wayne and another American rapper, varying by version: Tyga on the album version, French Montana on the East Coast version, and Too $hort on the West Coast version.
 The song was written by Brown, Wayne, Bobby Brackins, Ty Dolla $ign, and the producers, as well as different interpolative-credited artists, varying for each respective version.

 "Loyal" received praise from critics, that commended its musicality and unapologetic lyrical content.
 The song became the highest charting song off the X album, peaking at number nine on the US Billboard Hot 100.
 It stayed on the chart for 36 weeks.
 Among the certifications it gained, it was most notably certified 8× Platinum by the Recording Industry Association of America (RIAA), 3× Platinum by the Australian Recording Industry Association (ARIA), and 2× Platinum by the British Phonographic Industry (BPI).
 The song was promoted with performances by Brown and Lil Wayne at the BET Awards 2014, Summer Jam, 2014 Soul Train Music Awards, and The Tonight Show Starring Jimmy Fallon.

 Background and theme

 Producer Nic Nac and American R&B singer Ty Dolla $ign, started the work of the song, creating the beat and a first version of the hook.
-Nic Nac's manager played that unfinished demo for Chris Brown's manager, then Brown heard it and immediately decided to create a song off of it.
+Nic Nac's manager played that unfinished demo for Chris Brown's manager, then Brown heard it and decided to create a song from it.
 Talking about the making of "Loyal", Brown said: “Nic Nac and Ty Dolla Sign came with a couple concepts for it, and wrote the pre-demo before I finished the record off”.

 On December 16, 2013, the audio to the song was premiered online.
 The song was originally released in two versions, an East Coast version and a West Coast version.
 Both versions feature Chris Brown and Lil Wayne; the East Coast version also features French Montana, while the West Coast version features Too Short.
 Then on December 19, both versions of the song were officially released as digital downloads.
 On March 24, 2014, the album version of "Loyal" was released, featuring Lil Wayne and Tyga, as the fourth single from his sixth studio album X. "Loyal" contains an interpolation of "Money Ain't a Thang" (1998), performed by Jay-Z featuring Jermaine Dupri, for which its composers are credited as writers.

 It also contains an interpolation of "Shine" (2000), by Lil Wayne.

 The overall theme of the song is unfaithful women.
-In regard to its lyrical content, Chris Brown, during a 2014 interview with Ebro Darden, called it an "updated" version of hip hop tracks like "All About U" (1996) by Tupac Shakur and Nate Dogg, where the artists express their experiences with groupies that surround celebrities for opportunistic reasons.
+In a 2014 interview with Ebro Darden, Chris Brown described the song as following the steps of hip hop tracks like 'All About U' (1996) by Tupac Shakur and Nate Dogg, which depict experiences with groupies who follow celebrities for opportunistic reasons.